-Todo Verde founder, Jocelyn Ramirez, is a vegan cook, yoga instructor, and advocate for healthy food access in her community.
-After Jocelyn’s father was diagnosed with cancer for the second time, she created a plant-based superfood smoothie diet that made him dramatically stronger and helped with a quick recovery.
+Todo Verde founder, Jocelyn Ramirez, is a vegan chef, college professor, yoga instructor, and advocate for healthy food access in her community.
+After Jocelyn’s father was diagnosed with cancer for the second time, she created a plant based superfood smoothie diet that made him dramatically stronger and helped with a quick recovery.
 In this process, she noticed the disproportion of healthy food options in the LA area after years of driving across town in search of healthier food for her and her family.

 Melissa Gallardo grew up in Southeast Los Angeles surrounded by factories and freeways where access to locally grown and organic produce is limited.
 However, she considers herself fortunate to come from a family that has always practiced growing fruits and vegetables.
 Much like her parents, she became involved with urban gardening and now even makes her own yogurt and kombucha.
 Melissa is currently a nutrition student at Cal State Los Angeles working towards bringing more sustainable, alternative food options to the community.